Submission Guidelines for Silent Sports Magazine

 Please review the following to improve your chances of publication.

-In General: We seek out stories written about others, the people, places to go, gear, and training.
+In General: We seek out stories written about others, the people, places to go, races/events, trail/waterway development, silent sports club projects, gear, programs, and training.
 The story also has to pertain primarily to the Upper Midwest: Wisconsin, Michigan, Northern Indiana, Northern Illinois, Minnesota, Iowa, and, yes, southern Ontario.
 With the exception of the Back Page, discussed below, stories that are presented in the form of — this is what happened to me and what I did — are not favored.
 There can be moments of personal references, such as briefly in the introduction, or otherwise related and informative to the story, but should be limited in word count and otherwise should not dominate the story.

 Exception to Midwest ties: In Silent Sports Magazine, you will see a few stories, such as the July 2020 profile story on Greg LeMond, that do not seem so Midwest-tied (although he did live in Minnesota for 30 years).
 However, such a person transcends geography and is of interest to silent-sporters regardless of where they live.
 In other words, a person who is “universal” to silent sports will be considered a very legitimate submission topic.
 The person does not have to be famous within a silent sport, but must at least represent a concept or idea or accomplishment we all appreciate as silent-sporters no matter where we may live.
 Still, it does not hurt to have Midwest ties.